Hate speech laws in Canada: Saskatchewan Human Rights Commission v Whatcott (2013)

 In 2001 and 2002, Bill Whatcott, leader of a small group called the Christian Truth Activists, distributed four different flyers in Regina and Saskatoon that had controversial comments about homosexuals.
 Four individuals filed human rights complaints with the Commission against Whatcott, alleging that the flyers breached the Code.
 The Commission referred the complaints to the Saskatchewan Human Rights Tribunal.
 In 2005, the Tribunal ruled that flyers infringed the Code, because they characterized homosexuals as "sodomites and pedophiles" who prey on children.
-The Tribunal ordered Whatcott to pay damages to each of the four complainants, totalling $17,500, and ordered him to stop distributing the flyers.Wallace v.
-Whatcott, 2005 CanLII 80912 (SK HRT).
+The Tribunal ordered Whatcott to pay damages to each of the four complainants, totalling $17,500, and ordered him to stop distributing the flyers.

 Whatcott appealed the decision to the Saskatchewan Court of Queen's Bench, which dismissed his appeal.
 The Queen's Bench ruled that the contents of the pamphlets met the rigorous standard required by the earlier decisions of the Court of Appeal and the Tribunal correctly held that they violated the Code.
 Whatcott then appealed to the Saskatchewan Court of Appeal.
 That Court allowed the appeal and overturned the decisions of the Tribunal and the Queen's Bench.
 The Court held that the context of the flyers was important, namely that they dealt with issues of morality, and that anything that limits debate on the morality of behaviour is an intrusion on the right to freedom of expression.